bhupen98/linkedLists/README.md

   * the idea of a list data structures that consists of nodes is the foundation for other datastructures like stacks and queues

+# Doubly Linked Lists
+## Push Pseudocode
+* Create a new node with the value passed to the function
+*   if the head property is null set the head and tail to be the newly created node
+* otherwise, set the next property on the tail to be that node
+* set the previous property on the newly created node to be  the tail
+* set the tail to be a  newly create node
+* increament the length by 1